tacticdata/zh/b4387/manual01.md

 We are in changing time, either we like or dislike, we know the reason is internet.
 The digital in business is unavoideable.
-Hereafter we provide a low cost digital business solution,
+Hereafter we provide a low cost digital business solution, the main different with traditional business is digital business need applications.

-On first part, we will introduce how to built these
+On first part, we will introduce how to built these applications. on second part, we will introduce how to apply with your existing business practices.

 #### Digital Overview